dalofeco/VideoClassifier/README.md

 ##### Pre-requisites

-- Node.js
 - Python 3

 - TensorFlow

 - OpenCV

+  ​

-#### Instructions for Running Classifier Server for Trained Model
+#### Instructions for Running Tornado Classifier Server for Trained Model

 1. Clone the repository to your local machine.
 2. Copy the `tf_files` folder with your model to `/Models/tf_files-v{1.0}` replacing the brackets with your own version number.
-3. Navigate into the `WebInterface` directory using the command line.
+3. Navigate into the `VideoExpertSystem` directory using the command line.
-4. Run `npm install` to install all project dependencies.
-5. Run `node server.js` to initiate the server.
-6. On a separate command line window, navigate to `VideoExpertSystem`.
-7. Execute `python TensorServer.py {1.0}` or `python3 TensorServer.py {1.0}` depending on your Python 3 installation, replacing the brackets with your own version number.
+4. Run `python3 ClassifierServer.py [model_version]`, replacing the brackets with your model version number to execute the server.

-**Note:** The node.js server listens for requests at `http://localhost:8080/classify` to test the classification, and makes a request to `http://localhost:8081/classify` to get the classification from the Python TensorFlow server.
+5. Navigate to `http://localhost:8081/classify` to get the test the web application for classification.